ecsuvd/ecsuvd.github.io/_posts/2017-04-18-HR_analysis.markdown

 As a summary of these bar plots, I could say that promotions and high salaries could keep employees in the company whereas work accidents and type of jobs did not really matter.

 # Classification tree

 Noticing the pattern of clustering in my pair plots I thought a classification analysis may give some deeper understanding of the data.
-The clustering looked somewhat simple patterned and therefore, tree analysis seemed suitable.
+The clustering pattern looked somewhat simple and therefore, tree analysis seemed suitable.

-I splitted the data into training and testing sets and built a tree model.
+I split the data into training and testing sets and built a tree model.

 {% highlight R %}
 # Splitting into training and testing sets: